 Histopathological and tumor information was obtained through review of pathology reports.
-The following biological markers were evaluated at initial presentation and at IBTR: grade, LVI, tumor size, nodal status, ER, PR, her-2 status, and Ki-67 (< 10% vs > or = 10%).
+The following biological markers were evaluated at initial presentation and at IBTR: grade, LVI, tumor size, nodal status, ER, PR, and HER-2 status, and Ki-67 (< 10% vs > or = 10%).
 We classified each IBTR as receptor discordant if the IBTR hormone status was ER/PR negative while the original primary was ER/PR positive; or when the IBTR hormone status was ER/PR positive while the original primary was ER/PR negative.

-The tumor quadrant in breast was determined based on mammography and/or magnetic resonance imaging prior to BCS at initial presentation and at recurrence.
+The tumor quadrant in the breast was determined based on mammography and/or magnetic resonance imaging prior to BCS at initial presentation and at recurrence.
 IBTRs that occurred in the same quadrant of the breast were considered concordant; skin recurrences and recurrences outside the original quadrant were considered discordant.

 Statistical analysis

-Disease and patient characteristic were summarized using descriptive statistics.
-Local recurrence free survival (LRFS), disease free survival (DFS), DFS after IBTR [second recurrence (DFS-SR)], and OS were estimated using the Kaplan-Meier method and follow up was estimated using the method of Schemper et al[14].
-All initial event and follow up times were measured from the date of surgery for the primary tumor.
-Event and follow up times after IBTR were measured from the date of histologically proven disease at time of recurrence.
+Disease and patient characteristics were summarized using descriptive statistics.
+Local recurrence-free survival (LRFS), disease-free survival (DFS), DFS after IBTR [second recurrence (DFS-SR)], and OS were estimated using the Kaplan-Meier method and follow-up was estimated using the method of Schemper et al[14].
+All initial event and follow-up times were measured from the date of surgery for the primary tumor.
+Event and follow-up times after IBTR were measured from the date of histologically proven disease at the time of recurrence.
 The Chi-square test was used to assess the association between receptor subtype concordance and location concordance from primary to IBTR.
-Univariate Cox proportional-hazards model was used to assess the association between patient age, ER, PR, size, grade, tumor margins, LVI, Ki-67 and completion of hormone or chemotherapy at the time of primary disease, with the time interval to the first IBTR.
+The univariate Cox proportional-hazards model was used to assess the association between patient age, ER, PR, size, grade, tumor margins, LVI, Ki-67 and completion of hormone or chemotherapy at the time of primary disease, with the time interval to the first IBTR.
 All statistical tests were two-sided with alpha = 0.05.
 Statistical significance is expressed as P < 0.05.
 The statistical review of this study was performed by a biomedical statistician.

 RESULTS